Why Port Arthur in Tasmania is so Fascinating

 Crescent Bay & Mount Brown – 4 hours return

 This walk follows the stunning, lonely cliff tops and offers sweeping views of Maingon Bay.
 You’ll reach the Maingon lookout and then the Maingon Blowhole a couple of kilometres into this walk.
-As you approach the blowhole along the clifftop, you’ll hear the eerie sound of crashing water echoing below.
+As you approach the blowhole along the clifftop, listen for the eerie sound of crashing water echoing below.

 The blowhole wasn’t blowing when I was there but it still had an impressive aura of danger with sheer cliffs and a steep drop to the sea thrashing around below.
 This walk begins near the Remarkable Cave car park and follows an undulating track on the Tasman Peninsula.